IT:AD:id_token

 Use

-A id_token
+A id_token allows for:

 - stateless sessions: which better suits scaling than server side storage.